Dhaka women suffer more when climate change worsens the dengue situation

 "The reasons for not establishing women-friendly hospitals are absence of protocol, inadequate training, frequent change of manpower, less privacy for women and so on," the report says.

-Professor Dr Sharmeen Yasmeen, former chairperson of Public Health Foundation Bangladesh, and currently head of the Department of Public Health and Community Medicine, Bangladesh Medical College, Dhaka, observes that the existing patriarchal society isn't ready to listen physical problems of a woman.
+Professor Dr Sharmeen Yasmeen, former chairperson of Public Health Foundation Bangladesh, and currently head of the Department of Public Health and Community Medicine, Bangladesh Medical College, Dhaka, observed that the existing patriarchal society isn't ready to listen to the physical problems of a woman.

 "Inaccessibility to proper healthcare sometimes deteriorates an ailing woman's health condition to the worst point from which recovery becomes very difficult.
 This happens even in many educated families," Yasmeen told Question of Cities.